Management and governance

 Stonewater is governed by a Board, the role of which is to provide overall strategic direction and ensure that the organisation is meeting its aims and objectives.

 The Executive Director Group manage the day to day running of the business.

-The Board, which meets regularly through the year, is supported by five functional committees.
-The housing committee, which monitors service delivery, includes five independent places and we also have an independent member on the risk and assurance committee.
+The Board, which meets regularly through the year, is supported by seven committees, which provide detailed governance oversight of different areas of Stonewater’s operations.
+The Customer Experience committee, which monitors service delivery, includes five independent places and we also have an independent members on the Risk & Assurance and Business Design & Technology committees.

 Board members have a wide range of skills and experience that reflect our services, our customers and the size and strength of the business.

 Meet our Board

 Sheila has a wealth of experience in the governance of large complex organisations as well as that of smaller charities.
 She has served at board and trustee level across a number of different not-for-profit sectors including roles on the boards of Bournemouth University and McMillan Caring Locally.
 A retired solicitor, Sheila also brings a commercial perspective and a passion for the diversity and inclusion agenda.